facebookresearch/Mephisto/docs/quickstart.md

 $ python static_test_script.py

 # This should launch a local server with the task hosted.
-# You can then navigate to the task in your browser and complete the task.
+# You can then navigate to the task in your browser to complete the task.

 # TIP:
 # By default, tasks are run using a "mock" requester, and a "local" architect.